 Create and Administer Macros

 If macros are disabled, you are offered the choice to Enable Macros when you try to launch the editor.
-Alternatively, you can enable the use of macros from the configuration page: From the Setup tab, select Configuration, and set to On.

 Find more details about macros and how to use the Macro Editor in the Customization guide.
-Choose the latest version.

 Click Tutorial to open the Cisco Macro Scripting Tutorial.
-You can also download the tutorial from the editor.

-Click Help to find a short introduction to using macros on a device, and some code examples to study or use.
+Click Help to find a short introduction to using macros on a device and some code examples to study or use.

 Cisco support (TAC) doesn’t support debugging of third-party code, including macros.
 Please check the Cisco Collaboration Developer community if you need help with macros and third-party code.
 Also, there are many developer and integrator resources on this site.
 You can find several macro coding examples here.